citp/privacy-policy-historical/m/ma/mas/mastertoons.com.md

-> *The following text is extracted and transformed from the mastertoons.com privacy policy that was archived on 2014-02-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140227012002id_/http%3A//www.mastertoons.com/Privacy-Policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mastertoons.com privacy policy that was archived on 2014-12-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141208195234id_/http%3A//mastertoons.com/Privacy-Policy) for the most accurate reproduction.*

-# Master Toons Free Online Cartoons
+# Master Toons

 **What do we use your information for?**